 Industrial chillers have a broad range of uses.
 They are used by the pharmaceutical industry, food production companies, petrochemicals, metal plating, plastic production, and agricultural food processing companies.

-This equipment benefits these industries in the numerous ways that we have seen.
+This equipment benefits these industries in numerous ways that we have seen.
 However, to get the best of this equipment, you must choose the right type too.
 Pick a type that suits your needs from the models above.